brewster1134/atrackt/README.md

     # do stuff to the object and send it somewhere
 ```

-Typically though just creating a send method for you to manually track objects is not enough.
-Normally you want to bind a whole bunch of elements to an event(s) to track.
+Typically just creating a send method for you to manually track objects is not enough.
+Normally you want to bind a whole bunch of elements to an event _(or events)_ to track.

 You can accomplish this by passing an events object.
 The events object accepts a click event as the key, and an array of jquery selectors as the value.
 Any matching selectors will be bound and tracked when that event fires.